Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on organization of git wiki link and creation of new folders in wiki repository.

 Working on software requirement specifications for telemedicine application.

+Drafting software requirements for the development of telemedicine application.